 Receiving Your Benefit and the COLA

-Your disability retirement benefit will be deposited to the financial institution account you designate on the Authorization for Direct Deposit of Monthly Benefit (VRS-57) 22kb.
-You will begin receiving cost-of-living adjustments (COLAs) effective July 1 of the second calendar year after you retire and each July 1 thereafter.
-The COLA will be reflected in your August 1 benefit payment.
-If you elect the Survivor Option, the COLA will be based on your reduced benefit amount.
-During years of no inflation or deflation, the COLA will be 0 percent.
+Your disability retirement benefit will be deposited to the financial institution account you designate on the Authorization for Direct Deposit of Monthly Benefit (VRS-57).
+You will begin receiving cost-of-living adjustments (COLAs) effective July 1 following one full calendar year (January 1 to December 31) from your retirement date.

 Your benefit will be subject to federal income taxes and, if you live in Virginia, state income taxes, unless you retire on work-related disability with the guaranteed benefit.
 If taxes are being withheld from your benefit, you will receive a 1099-R form from VRS each January for the previous calendar year's benefit payments and tax withholdings.
 You will file this form with your federal and state income tax returns.